 Remember Alex’s insane free solo of El Capitan?
-Silly question, of course, you do.
+Of course, you do.
 If you have keen eyes, you would have noticed that he uses the TC Pro extensively for both his training, as well as the final solo ascent of Freerider.

 This is Tommy Caldwell’s signature shoe and the model of choice for Yosemite climbers looking to tackle the endless sea of vertical granite.
 It’s comfortable, super-stiff, and designed to excel on the relentless cracks, slabs, and micro edges found in abundance on El Cap.

 His El Cap solo isn’t the only time Honnold donned a pair of TC Pro either.
-Both Alex and Tommy used the TC Pro for breaking the speed record on The Nose, completing the Fitzroy Traverse, and plenty of other big-wall adventures.
+Both Alex and Tommy used the TC Pro to break the speed record on The Nose, completing the Fitzroy Traverse, and plenty of other big-wall adventures.

-USED FOR: Half Dome solo, Too Big to Flail, Moonlight Buttress solo
+USED FOR: Half Dome free solo, Moonlight Buttress solo, Too Big to Flail

-After the TC Pro, the Miura is Honnold’s second most used shoe that has helped him bag some serious ascents.
+After the TC Pro, the Miura is Honnold’s second most used shoe throughout his career.
 I’m a big fan of this La Sportiva classic and is perhaps one of the most versatile all-around climbing shoes out there.

 This downturned performance shoe uses the Vibram XS Edge to create a still shoe that performs just as well on the overhangs as it does on its edges.